 What do you do if you feel creatively blocked?

 I don’t know what to do, please send help.

-Some musicians will feel like hitting a slump after releasing their debut, how did you feel when you were making your sophomore and third album?
+Some musicians will hit a slump after releasing their debut.
+How did you feel when you were making your sophomore and third album?